Memphis to New Orleans (10 nights / 11 days)

 - On board 'showboat' entertainment each evening and daily lectures from the resident Riverlorians relevant to the themed cruise and history of the river

-- One American Duchess Premium Excursion and complimentary shore excursions in each Port on the 'Hop On Hop Off' coaches
+- New Orleans City Highlights Premium Excursion and complimentary shore excursions in each Port on the 'Hop On Hop Off' coaches

-- Private transfers to and from airports and shared transfer from hotel to boat
+- Transfers to and from overseas airports and shared transfer from hotel to boat

 - All Port Charges

 - Additional Premium shore excursions